How to Create and Test a Workflow

 Step 2: Create the Workflow

-3. Add Actions: Workflows in Willow360 are comprised of actions.
-Add the necessary actions to your workflow.
-These can include:
+Add Actions: Workflows in Willow360 are built from actions.
+Add the actions your process requires.
+These are grouped by purpose:

 Step 3: Configure Each Action

 For each action, configure the necessary settings.
-For example, if you’re using the Approve action, specify who the approvers are and any conditions for approval.
-If you’re using Upload to Cloud Services, select the destination folder and configure any metadata settings.
+For example, if you are using the Approve action, specify who the approvers are and whether any one approver or all approvers must respond.
+If you are using an Upload to Cloud action, select the destination folder and configure subfolder or naming rules as needed.

 Step 4: Set Permissions and Privacy

-1. Define Permissions: Willow360 allows you to set permissions for who can use, see, and edit the workflow.
-This is crucial for maintaining control and privacy.
+Define Permissions: Willow360 allows you to control who can use, view, and edit each workflow.
+There are three levels of access:

-• Can Use Workflow: Users can add files to the workflow.
+• Can use workflow: the user can add files to the workflow

-• Can Edit Workflow: Users can modify the workflow settings and actions.
+• Can edit workflow: in addition to the above, the user can modify the workflow settings and actions

-2. Assign Roles: Assign these permissions to individual users, teams, or everyone in your organization.
-Remember, individual permissions override team permissions, which override permissions for everyone.
+Assign Roles: Assign these permissions to individual users, teams, or everyone in your organisation.
+Individual permissions override team permissions, which override permissions set for everyone.

-3. Privacy Considerations: Ensure that sensitive information is protected.
-Use actions like Digital Certificate to secure documents and Redact to obscure confidential information.
+Privacy Considerations: Ensure that sensitive information is protected.
+Use the Digital Certificate action to confirm document authenticity and integrity, and the Redact action to permanently obscure confidential content before sharing.

 Step 5: Test the Workflow